-Staff notes that this Large-Scale Comprehensive Plan Map Amendment is subject to a 60-day review period by State and Regional agencies, followed by final action, which will occur within 180 days of receipt of agency comments.
-This extended timeline is expected to provide an opportunity to resolve and complete the submitted Traffic Methodology and complete the Traffic Study for the Amendment, wherein at that time this consideration is also due to be accompanied by the consideration of a Development Agreement Modification that will outline how need transportation improvements identified by the study will be addressed and coordinated by the developer in conjunction with FDOT and Marion County.
-As such, staff is currently recommending approval of this Amendment in anticipation of the currently identified issues being resolved, or mechanisms established to address how short- and long-term transportation system needs and improvements will be properly addressed and mitigated, before final consideration of this request.
+Staff notes that this Large-Scale Comprehensive Plan Map Amendment is subject to a 60-day review period by state and regional agencies, followed by final action, which will occur within 180 days of receipt of agency comments.
+This extended timeline is expected to provide an opportunity to complete the Traffic Study for the Amendment, wherein the consideration is expected to be accompanied by a Development Agreement Modification that will outline how needed transportation improvements identified by the study will be addressed and coordinated by the developer in conjunction with FDOT and Marion County.
+As such, staff is currently recommending conditional approval of this Amendment in anticipation of the establishment of mechanisms to address how short- and long-term transportation system needs and improvements will be properly addressed and mitigated, before final consideration of this request.

 d.
-FLUE Policy 5.1.3 on the Planning & Zoning Commission (P&Z) provides, "The County shall enable applications for CPA, ZC, and SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
+FLUE Policy 5.1.3 on the Planning & Zoning Commission (P&Z) provides, "The County shall enable applications for CPA, ZC, and

+SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
 The purpose of the advisory board is to make recommendations on CPA, ZC, and SUP requests to the County Commissioners.
 The County shall implement and maintain standards to allow for a mix of representatives from the community and set standards for the operation and procedures for this advisory board."

-Analysis: This application is scheduled to appear in front of the Planning & Zoning Commission on May 28th, 2025.
+Analysis: This application is was considered by the Planning & Zoning Commission on May 28th, 2025.
 This application is consistent with FLUE Policy 5.1.3.